stanislawbartkowski/CivilizationEngine/README.md

  For SETCITY it is a list points where new city can be build.

-## SENDPRODUCTION
+## SENDPRODUCTION, UNDOSENDPRODUCTION

 List of pairs, city and scout.
-City, where production can be sent and scout, a square to be harvested.
+City, where production can be sent and scout, a square to be harvested or undone

 Format:
 \[ { "city" : {"row" : int, "col" : int}, "scout" : { "row" : int, "col" : int } } \]